Frequently Asked Questions (FAQ)

 My significant other told me they have enrolled in the IGB Self-Exclusion Program.
 How do I know if that's true?

 The IGB cannot divulge the names of those on the Self-Exclusion List to spouses, significant others or employers.
 However, all persons who enroll in the IGB Self-Exclusion Program receive a copy of all documents that they sign as part of the enrollment process.
-Persons who have enrolled in the Self-Exclusion Program and who have misplaced or lost copies of these documents may request new copies from the Self-Exclusion Program Director by contacting the IGB via our Online Inquiry Form (once directed to the online inquiry form, you will select Self-Exclusion Program (SEP) in the first drop down menu labeled Category).
+Persons who have enrolled in the Self-Exclusion Program and who have misplaced or lost copies of these documents may request new copies from the Self-Exclusion Program Director by contacting the IGB via our Online Inquiry & Submission Form (once directed to the online inquiry form, you will select Self-Exclusion Program (SEP) in the first drop down menu labeled Category).

 My significant other has already signed up for the Illinois Gaming Board's Self-Exclusion Program and continues to gamble at casinos and/or sports wagering locations.
 What can I do?

-To report a significant other whom you believe to be gambling at a casino or sports wagering location, please contact the IGB via our Online Inquiry Form (once directed to the online inquiry form, you will select Self-Exclusion Program (SEP) in the first drop down menu labeled Category) or call the Self-Exclusion Program Director at (312) 814-8832 or 1-(877) 968-7848 (for Illinois residents with an IL area code).
+To report a significant other whom you believe to be gambling at a casino or sports wagering location, please contact the IGB via our Online Inquiry & Submission Form (once directed to the online inquiry form, you will select Self-Exclusion Program (SEP) in the first drop down menu labeled Category) or call the Self-Exclusion Program Director at (312) 814-8832 or 1-(877) 968-7848 (for Illinois residents with an IL area code).
 Please include the name of the person on the SEP list and the name of the casino or sports wagering location.

 Does it cost anything to Self-Exclude?